Hydrogen economy: Iceland

 Iceland has committed to becoming the world's first hydrogen economy by the year 2050.
 Iceland is in a unique position.
-Presently, it imports all the petroleum products necessary to power its automobiles and fishing fleet.
-Iceland has large geothermal resources, so much that the local price of electricity actually is lower than the price of the hydrocarbons that could be used to produce that electricity.
+As of 2024-2026, Iceland continues to import nearly all the petroleum products necessary to power its transportation and fishing fleet.
+Iceland has large geothermal resources, making the transition to a hydrogen economy easier.

 Iceland already converts its surplus electricity into exportable goods and hydrocarbon replacements.
 In 2002, it produced 2,000 tons of hydrogen gas by electrolysis, primarily for the production of ammonia (NH_{3}) for fertilizer.
 Ammonia is produced, transported, and used throughout the world, and 90% of the cost of ammonia is the cost of the energy to produce it.

 Neither industry directly replaces hydrocarbons.
 Reykjavík, Iceland, had a small pilot fleet of city buses running on compressed hydrogen, and research on powering the nation's fishing fleet with hydrogen is under way (for example by companies as Icelandic New Energy).
 For more practical purposes, Iceland might process imported oil with hydrogen to extend it, rather than to replace it altogether.

 The Reykjavík buses are part of a larger program, HyFLEET:CUTE, operating hydrogen fueled buses in eight European cities.
 HyFLEET:CUTE buses were also operated in Beijing, China and Perth, Australia (see below).
 A pilot project demonstrating a hydrogen economy is operational on the Norwegian island of Utsira.
 The installation combines wind power and hydrogen power.
 In periods when there is surplus wind energy, the excess power is used for generating hydrogen by electrolysis.
 The hydrogen is stored, and is available for power generation in periods when there is little wind.

 India

-The discovered price of green hydrogen in India is US$ 3.9 (INR 328) per kg as of July 2025.
-The discovered price of green ammonia in India is US$ 641 (INR 55,750) per tonne as of July 2025.
+The discovered price of green hydrogen in India is US$3.9 (INR 328) per kg as of July 2025.
+The discovered price of green ammonia in India is US$641 (INR 55,750) per tonne as of July 2025.

 India is said to adopt hydrogen and H-CNG, due to several reasons, amongst which the fact that a national rollout of natural gas networks is already taking place and natural gas is already a major vehicle fuel.
 In addition, India suffers from extreme air pollution in urban areas.
 According to some estimates, nearly 80% of India's hydrogen is projected to be green, driven by cost declines and new production technologies.

 Currently however, hydrogen energy is just at the Research, Development and Demonstration (RD&D) stage.
 As a result, the number of hydrogen stations may still be low, although much more are expected to be introduced soon.